State by state limits on cannabis purchase

 Illinois (IL)

-• Recreational: State residents are allowed to buy up to 30 grams of dried cannabis, 500 milligrams of THC within infused products, or 5 grams of concentrates.
-For individuals not residing in the state, these limits are reduced to 15 grams of dried cannabis, 250 milligrams of THC in infused products, or 2.5 grams of concentrates.
+• Recreational: State residents can purchase 30 grams of dried cannabis, 500mg THC in infused products, or 5 grams of concentrates.
+Non-residents get half: 15 grams, 250mg THC, or 2.5 grams of concentrates.

 Indiana (IN)

-• Recreational: The sale of low THC (0.03%) CBD oil is permitted without specified purchase limits.
+• Recreational: Same — low-THC CBD oil without specified limits.

 Iowa (IA)